 Gabriella Hummel (28) and Sandro Alvarez (39) are a Swiss couple who spent more than two years traveling around the American continent and ended their journey in Patagonia.
 They shared their advice and opinions on enjoying this beautiful destination thoroughly by traveling the Patagonian Fjords ferry route with Navimag.

 Gabriella and Sandro are "slow travelers," meaning they take the necessary time to enjoy each place they visit and to meet locals.

 This way, they spent more than two years traveling around the American continent with "Luz," an old van that they turned into their home on the road.

-The last part of their journey took them to Chile –the best country to visit in 2018 according to Lonely Planet magazine – from where they started a long road trip through Patagonia, allowing them to talk about this area based on experience.
-In this interview, we highlight the best tips to make the most of this incredible destination, organized into five topics.
+The last part of their journey took them to Chile –the world's Leading Adventure Tourism Destination in 2021– from where they started a long road trip through Patagonia.
+They provided the best tips to make the most of this incredible destination.